Preciousalor/AdventureWorks-Global-Company-AW-Data-Exploration-in-SQL/README.md

-/* Test for number of total current products
+# Test for the number of total current products

 SELECT